SacredAntwon/UntitledGroup_Part2/README.md

 - [x] Add Changelog
 - [x] Better Readme
-- [] Names for input instead of id only
+- [x] Names for input instead of id only
-- [] Better output file formatting
-- [] scraper that updates for most recent shows

 # Contributing